ginstrom/paladin-novel/manuscript/chapter-20.md

 ***

+The next afternoon, the council met again to discuss the request from the elves.

 "Requested?"
 Pell snorted as they returned to the council chamber.
 "The Circle of Whispers sounds more like a summons."

 "It is both," Silviana said carefully.
 "The Circle doesn't command, but their invitations are rarely refused."

 Thorek stroked his braided beard.
 "What's their interest in this?
 The elves have stayed out of human affairs for centuries."

-"Because this isn't just human affairs anymore," Silviana replied.
+"Because these aren't just human affairs anymore," Silviana replied.
 "Gond's actions affect the balance of power across all races.
 If he's truly Alanyi's chosen, it changes everything."

 "And if he's not?"
 Maera asked.

 "Then we're all following a very charismatic madman into a war we can't win."

 The blunt assessment sent a chill through the chamber.
-For all their victories, all their growth, everything they'd built rested on the assumption that Gond was what he claimed to be—a paladin blessed by divine power.
+For all their victories, all their growth, everything they'd built rested on the assumption that Gond was what they believed him to be—a paladin blessed by divine power.

 "I'll go," Gond said quietly.